VIDITJAIN7/EMPOWER/README.md

     cur1.execute(update_query, (updated_value, employee_id))<br>
-i think a condition would need to be added so that for numeric datatype columns you simply type in set <> = <>, but for the rest quotes would have been used. but there might be some other error also since it is not working for even aadhar at my end. also while adding records, gender being set is M even if F is selected. or even O.
+i think a condition would need to be added so that for numeric datatype columns you simply type in set <> = <>, but for the rest quotes would have been used. but there might be some other error also since it is not working for even aadhar at my end. also while adding records, gender being set is M even if F is selected. or even O.<br>
+I am not sure what gender_var.set("M") is doing, tried removing it but then selecting female gives no value in gender, blank column for that record...